Recommended for you:

 There are several breeds that have very distinct features, such as the iconic long-backed Dachshund, round-headed Japanese Chin, or the hairless Chinese Crested.

-Whatever your dog’s size and shape, be sure to take his needs into account when considering things like the size and shape of his bed, food and water dishes, leash and collar or harness type, temperature requirements, and more.
+Whatever your dog’s size and shape, be sure to take their needs into account when considering things like the size and shape of the bed, food and water dishes, leash and collar or harness type, temperature requirements, and more.

 Being a small dog in a big world can be a challenge.
-However, small dogs very often get away with naughty or dangerous behaviours that would never be tolerated in their larger breed counterparts.
+However, small dogs very often get away with naughty or dangerous behaviours that would never be tolerated in their larger breed counterparts (also known as "small dog syndrome").
 These little Napoleons often first use these behaviours as a kind of defence mechanism, but it can quickly turn to habit if not corrected early on.
 Owners should keep in mind that pulling on the leash, running away when called, snarling or biting are all equally bad behaviours whether coming from a 2kg Chihuahua or a 50kg Rottweiler.
 In both cases the right socialization and training can work wonders.

 Small breeds have different calorie requirements than large dogs.
 Since they have more surface area per kg than large dogs, they typically expend energy at a faster rate for normal body functions like keeping warm, etc. They also spend more energy on simply getting around.
 Walking down to the end of the block may cost your neighbour’s Labrador 100 steps, while your Lhasa Apso may need 400 to cover the same distance.